chuongmep/bim42.github.io/_posts/2012-06-17-virtual-environments.md

 ![<img class="aligncenter size-full wp-image-124" title="studio_logo3" src="http://bim42.com/wp-content/uploads/2012/06/studio_logo3.jpg" alt="" width="300" height="70" />](http://bim42.com/wp-content/uploads/2012/06/studio_logo3.jpg)

 3dVia Studio is the solution develop by Dassault System.
-It&#8217;s really powerful, with a lot of features and possibilities, and can run _really_ large models.
+It's really powerful, with a lot of features and possibilities, and can run _really_ large models.
 But on the other hand, its price reserves it for visualization professionals, and finding some support and examples on the web can be dreadful.

 ![<img class="aligncenter size-full wp-image-125" title="unity-logo" src="http://bim42.com/wp-content/uploads/2012/06/unity-logo.jpg" alt="" width="300" height="112" />](http://bim42.com/wp-content/uploads/2012/06/unity-logo.jpg)